PradeepBollepalli/Git-project/README.md

      Then it is pushed to the repository which you cloned.

   FOR FURTHER INFORMATION WE CAN GET ALL THE DETAILS/INSTRUCTIONS WHILE LAUNCHING A REPOSITORY LIKE BELOW:

+echo "# ggg" >> README.md                                           |
+git init
+git add README.md                                                   |  This is for new repository. git commit -m "first commit"
+git branch -M main                                                   |
+git remote add origin https://github.com/PradeepBollepalli/ggg.git git push -u origin main

+git remote add origin https://github.com/PradeepBollepalli/ggg.git|
+git branch -M main                                                | This is for existing repository. git push -u origin main                                           |

+And also there are many more commands in git like Git cherrypick, git statsh, git merge.git rebase, git revert, git pull,merge,git logs etc...
+Here in this project we dont ude all of them but can be used any time in realtime.

+                                      -----------   THANK YOU   -----------